FOR IMMEDIATE RELEASE

-This fall, three exceptional blind individuals will set off around the world on adventures they never imagined possible as the 2018 winners of the Holman Prize for Blind Ambition.
+In just a few months, three intrepid blind individuals will set off around the world in a daring series of groundbreaking adventures as the 2019 winners of the Holman Prize for Blind Ambition.

-The three Holman Prizewinners will fly to San Francisco in September 2018 for a week-long orientation before starting their project year on October 1.
+The three Holman Prizewinners will fly to San Francisco in September 2019 for a week-long orientation before starting their project year on October 1.
 Once they land in San Francisco, the winners will not only meet and learn from each other, but they will engage with other blind teachers, technologists and leaders from LightHouse’s extended network.
-The winners will also create comprehensive plans to document and share their experiences along the way through video, audio, writing and other storytelling mediums.
+The winners will also create comprehensive plans to document and share their experiences along the way through video, audio, writing and other media.

 About the Holman Prize for Blind Ambition

-In 2017, San Francisco LightHouse for the Blind launched the Holman Prize to support the emerging adventurousness and can-do spirit of blind and low vision people worldwide.
+In 2017, LightHouse for the Blind, headquartered in San Francisco, launched the Holman Prize to support the emerging adventurousness and can-do spirit of blind and low vision people worldwide.
 This endeavor celebrates people who want to shape their own future instead of having it laid out for them.

 Created specifically for legally blind individuals with a penchant for exploration of all types, the Prize provides financial backing – up to $25,000 – for three individuals to explore the world and push their limits.
 Learn more at holmanprize.org.